ret7020/LicheeRVNano/README.md

 - [Power usage tests](https://docs.google.com/document/d/1rqYGW91RLbdtiySxgSRCPxvIl0TrY_t7PZlEEJFMUWQ/edit?usp=sharing)

 ## Building examples
 Examples located in [Projects](Projects/).
 Each project/dir have a Makefile that have a build directive to compile project.
-It use `${COMPILER}/riscv64-unknown-linux-musl-g++` as compiler; so assing env variable COMPILER with path to SDK location.
+It use `${COMPILER}/riscv64-unknown-linux-musl-g++` as compiler; so assign env variable COMPILER with path to SDK location.

 ## Pin map
 You can enable some pins "in hot" by using devmem (bin in [Tools](Tools)) or changing U-Boot init source in `build/boards/sg200x/sg2002_licheervnano_sd/u-boot/cvi_board_init.c`.
 Pin map you can find in [GPIO README](Projects/GPIO/README.md).